EionRobb/purple-discord/README.md

 spectrum2 users will need to edit the accounts.xml file to add the token. `<setting name='token' type='string'>...</setting>`

+Alternatively, if you've compiled with QR Code auth support, leaving the password field empty will show a QR Code that you can scan from the Discord mobile app to login.

 Show your appreciation
 ----------------------
 Did this plugin make your life happier?
 [Send me $1](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PZMBF2QVF69GA) to say thanks!